Michigan State Spartans football: Michigan

+The Paul Bunyan-Governor of Michigan Trophy is a college rivalry trophy awarded to the winner of the annual football game between Michigan and Michigan State.
+Michigan leads the trophy series 40-29-2 through the 2023 season.

 Notre Dame

 The Megaphone Trophy is awarded each year to the winner of the football game between Notre Dame and Michigan State.
-The rivalry includes games such as a 1966 "Game of the Century," often considered as one of the greatest college football games ever played.
-Notre Dame leads the series 48–28–1 through the 2021 season.
+The rivalry includes games such as a 1966 "Game of the Century", often considered as one of the greatest college football games ever played.
+Notre Dame leads the series 48–28–1 through the 2023 season.
 The teams are next scheduled to play in 2026.

 Indiana

 The Old Brass Spittoon is presented to the winner of the Indiana–Michigan State football game and was first presented in 1950.
 After facing each other in one of the so-called protected cross-division rivalry games from 2011 to 2013, MSU and Indiana continue to face off each year as members of the Big Ten East division.
-MSU holds the trophy, and MSU leads the all-time series 49–17-2 through 2021.
+Michigan State holds the trophy, and MSU leads the all-time series 50–18–2 through 2023.